Wacky-Mole/WackysDatabase/README.md

 - `FromName` (string): The name of the item to convert from.
 - `ToName` (string): The name of the item to convert to.
+- `Remove` (bool): Default is false, this allows you to remove existing conversions.
+Now items not listed shouldn't be affected

 Delete all by using "-"